Bryansburn Rangers F.C.

-Bryansburn currently field 4 senior teams in total, along with a full of youth academy, ranging from 2019/20s to 2012s.
+As of the 21st century Bryansburn fields four senior teams in total, along with a youth academy.
 Both the first team, and second team play in Northern Amateur Football League Division 1B, and 3D, along with a 3rd team that compete in the Down Area League, Division 2.
-The first team were promoted to Division 1A at the end of 2009–10 season, however 2 back to back relegation's left the team in 1C.
+The first team were promoted to Division 1A at the end of 2009–10 season, however 2 back-to-back relegation's left the team in 1C.
 After a number of years in 1C, the 1st team gained promotion once again to 1B in the 17/18 season, finishing runners up to 18th Newtownabbey Old Boys F.C.
 They have been in 1B ever since, recording a best finish of 3rd in the 2018/19 season, losing out on promotion to Grove United F.C. and Dromara Village F.C.

-The club competes in a number of cup competitions in Northern Ireland, such as the Steel & Sons Cup, the Irish Cup, the Irish Intermediate Cup, the Clarence Cup and the Border Cup.

-In January 2010 the club reached the 5th round of the Irish Cup, hoping for a draw vs one of the big Irish league clubs, they drew fellow Amateur league side Nortel F.C. who at the time were in the Premier Division of the Northern Amateur Football League.
-The game finished 2-2 on the night, with Nortel winning 5-4 on penalties and booking their place in the round of 16, they would subsequently lose 6-0 to NIFL Premiership side Coleraine.
+In January 2010, the club reached the fifth round of the Irish Cup.
+Hoping for a draw against one of the bigger Irish league clubs, they drew fellow Amateur league side Nortel F.C. who at the time were in the Premier Division of the Northern Amateur Football League.
+The game finished 2-2 on the night, with Nortel winning 5-4 on penalties and booking their place in the round of 16.

-The club appointed former player Andy Thompson as their new manager on the 22nd June 2023.
-Thompson made 425 competitive appearances for the club between 1998 and 2017 and is now entering his 3rd full season of management.
+As of 2026, the first team is managed by Andy Wallace, the former Sirocco Works F.C. and Glentoran W.F.C. boss took over from former player Andy Thompson, in May 2026, after Thompson and his team spent 3 seasons in charge.

+Ground

+Ballywooley, home ground of Bryansburn Rangers, 2024.

+The club, which was founded in 1974, began playing their games at Connor Park at Stricklands Glen in the west of the town, before moving to their current home ground only a few kilometers away at Ballywooley Park on the Crawfordsburn Road.